 Either an examination or a research paper is required for the completion of every course, as appropriate for the given type of course.
 Students are required to produce two publishable papers by the end of the 4th semester of their studies, one of which is to be presented to the staff and students during the 4th semester.

-Students select their topic of dissertation, prepare their dissertation proposal with help from their dissertation committee selected by the student and comprising a main advisor and two committee members, and present it to their dissertation committee.
+Students select their topic of dissertation and prepare their dissertation proposal, receiving feedback on the latter from their comprehensive exam committee, and present it to their dissertation committee.
 Students can write their dissertation only on the topic presented in the dissertation proposal and accepted by the dissertation committee.
-A completed dissertation is to be defended before the student’s dissertation committee.
+A completed dissertation is to be defended before the student's dissertation committee.